leogsilva/syntropy-agent/README.md

 city = Frankfurt

 #Select one of the categories from the list or default will be assigned
-# 'zIoT', 'Server','none'
+# 'IoT', 'Server','none'
 category = IoT

 #Select one of providers from the list or default will be assigned
-#'AWS', 'DigtialOcean', 'Microsoft Azure', 'Rackspace', 'Alibaba Cloud',
+#'AWS', 'DigitalOcean', 'Microsoft Azure', 'Rackspace', 'Alibaba Cloud',
 #'Google Cloud Platform', 'Oracle Cloud', 'VMware', 'IBM Cloud', 'Vultr'.

 provider = Microsoft Azure